 The Project Team considered impacts, costs and performance of preliminary alternatives during the screening process.
 Impacts to both natural resources and the community were considered, including impacts to the natural environment, residences, businesses, managed lands and cultural resources.
 Comparative preliminary construction costs were determined for each alternative.
 Costs take into account facility type and terrain.
 Performance of each preliminary alternative was evaluated against the core goals of the project including increased accessibility to major business markets, more efficient truck/freight travel to southern Indiana, reduced crashes in southern Indiana and increased access to major rail and air intermodal centers.
 The full screening report is available for review on the project website.

 The shaded lines on the map represent two-mile wide study bands for each route.
 The lines within each shaded portion are representative of a 2,000-foot corridor for scale reference only.
 The corridors are expected to shift as the Project Team continues its engineering analyses.
-When a preferred corridor is identified in the Draft Environmental Impact Statement (DEIS) in fall 2020, it’s expected to be a 2,000-foot corridor.
-After receiving and reviewing input from the public and resource agencies, the Project Team will refine the preferred corridor in the Final Environmental Impact Statement (FEIS) and request a Record of Decision (ROD) from the Federal Highway Administration (FHWA).
-The ROD is expected in summer 2021.
+When a preferred corridor is identified in the Draft Environmental Impact Statement (DEIS) in late 2020 or early 2021, it’s expected to be a 2,000-foot corridor.
+After receiving and reviewing input from the public and resource agencies, the Project Team will refine the preferred corridor in the Final Environmental Impact Statement (FEIS) and request a Record of Decision (ROD) from the Federal Highway Administration (FHWA) later in 2021.
+More detailed Tier 2 studies will identify 300 to 600-foot alignments for the highway within the selected Tier 1 corridor.
 More detailed Tier 2 studies will identify 300 to 600-foot alignments for the highway within the selected Tier 1 corridor.

 The Project Team followed a “Best in the Geographic Family” approach to the screening process to ensure a geographically diverse range of alternatives was carried forward for detailed study.
 This helps ensure finding an alternative that meets the project goals while addressing environmental issues and minimizing project costs.
 It also provides the opportunity to consider the interests and hear the viewpoints of all potentially affected communities in southern Indiana as a decision is made on which towns, cities and counties will be directly served by the improved highway connection.